madsmith/portfolio_monitor/README.md

 # Nexus Portfolio Monitor

-A Python application for monitoring investment portfolios.
+A Python application for monitoring investment portfolios using financial market data from Polygon.io.

 ## Description

-Nexus Portfolio Monitor is a tool designed to help users track their investment portfolios across various assets including stocks, cryptocurrencies, and more.
+Nexus Portfolio Monitor is a tool designed to track and monitor investment portfolios across various assets.
+It leverages the Polygon.io API to fetch real-time and historical market data for stocks and cryptocurrencies.

 ## Features

+- Financial data integration via Polygon.io API
-- Portfolio tracking
+- Portfolio tracking from configuration files
-- Performance analytics
-- Asset allocation visualization
-- Historical data tracking

 ## Installation